 How much will my procedure cost?

 Fees vary depending on the procedure.
 Because of this, it is impossible for our office to give you an accurate estimate over the phone without an initial consultation and x-ray analysis.
 However, there are a few general costs to be aware of.
-Most extractions (not including impacted wisdom teeth) can range anywhere from $155 to $315, but this can vary depending on the complexity of your situation.
+Most extractions (not including impacted wisdom teeth) can range anywhere from $195 to $325 but this can vary depending on the complexity of your situation.
 If nitrous oxide (laughing gas) is to be used, or if you require an x-ray, additional charges will also apply.
-If you have insurance, a portion of this fee will be due the day of surgery.
+If you are to have a single tooth removed that is not an impacted tooth, the entire fee is due the day of service.
+We will reimburse you any insurance payment.
+For multiple extractions and/or impacted teeth, if you have insurance, a portion of the fee will be due the day of surgery.
 We will inform you of the cost due prior to your procedure.
 If you do not have insurance, payment for the services are due in full at the time services are rendered.

-If you are to have your third molars (wisdom teeth) removed, a consultation is strongly suggested.
+If you are to have your third molars (wisdom teeth) removed, implant(s), a biopsy, multiple extractions or more extensive procedures, a consultation is strongly suggested.
 At this consultation appointment, an estimated total fee will be provided, and once we contact your insurance company, your estimated out-of-pocket expense will also be given to you.
 This out-of-pocket expense depends on a few factors, such as deductible remaining, copay, amount of insurance already used (yearly maximum allowed), and the percentage covered by your insurance company.

 Do you have payment plans?